 - Clear Task Filter: This button allows you to filter the tasks shown in the Grid view based on task dependencies.
 For example, when you select Filter downstream, the UI shows only the tasks downstream of your selected task.

-There are 4 tabs available within the Grid view:
+There are several tabs available within the Grid view:

 - Details: Shows more details about the DAG, DAG run or task instance.